 This course is an exploration of the geography and cultures of the Bible through instructor led tours.
+Offered: on demand

 BIB 420 The Book of Acts

 This course is an in-depth study of the first century church as described in The Book of Acts.